makyo/writing/work/sawtooth/run-ragged/run-ragged.md

 Sélène felt lucky she was actually able to pull off a seamless dinner, even if it meant relying on microwaved leftovers.
 She loved to cook, but sometimes, reducing the friction her brain seemed intent on pushing into the act --- ovens and stoves are fraught with needs and anxieties --- was what the night called for.
 The more tired Aiden was, the less she wanted her personal idiosyncrasies to intrude on him, or on them.

 They settled into their respective sides of the couch with their plates, and set the TV to droning.
 It was Sélène's night to choose, so the result was a documentary.
 Aiden had put his foot down early on and specified that they would alternate nights of choosing programs to watch.
 That had soon after been amended to specify no repetitions of a program or movie within a month's span, when Sélène watched the same documentary four times in two weeks.
+Old habits from university turned coping mechanisms.

 Tonight was some investigative journalism piece about missing people.
 It wasn't particularly interesting to Sélène, but the narrator's voice was nice.